 Conclusions.

 Here, we compared two orthogonal measurements to determine the presence and relative amount of reduced pyocyanin in P. aeruginosa biofilms.
-Although our implementation is far from perfect, it puts forward a framework to combine hyperspectral imaging and lifetime imaging and map out the concentrations of different fluorophores in a sample with high molecular specificity.
+Although our implementation was far from perfect, it put forward a framework to combine hyperspectral imaging and lifetime imaging and map out the concentrations of different fluorophores in a sample with high molecular specificity.